 Net income from the sale of wheat per 1 hectare of field was calculated as the difference between the three-year (2019-2021) average selling price for wheat of class 3 (Agrovestnik Portal, 2021) and the average cost of its cultivation, which is about 60% of total revenue.
 Income from agroforestry, expressed in the form of additional products, was reduced by the cost of creating and growing protective forest plantations.
 So, in arid plain conditions, they, respectively, amount to EUR 20.8 and EUR2.7 (Korneeva and Belyaev, 2022).
 Translated into dollars, this is equivalent to USD 22.3 and USD 2.9.
 In addition, the cost of additional crop production included the cost of its cleaning and refinement (30% of the cost of production).

 The assessment was made on a 100-point scale.
 The highest yield on the best soils was taken for 100 points.
-The score of the studied area (P) was based on the following formula (Mayorov at al, 2006):
+The score of the studied area (P) was based on the following formula (Mayorov at al., 2006):

 P = ,